ynshung/covid-19-malaysia/README.md

 # covid-19-malaysia
-Malaysia COVID-19 dataset by country, states and confirmed cases types.
+Malaysia COVID-19 dataset by country, states, districts and confirmed cases types.

 ## Contributing
 You can help by filling the blank unknown values in some of the dataset or checking the values so that they are correct.
 You can search for the data in the sources below or with other methods.